EvanWang07/6934RoboticsCode2025Unofficial/README.md

 - Moved the auto-position code to a dedicated command file <sup>2/24/25</sup>
 - Implemented MegaTag 2 for Limelight <sup>3/1/25</sup>
 - Revamped auto-position code to use on-the-fly path generation again <sup>3/1/25</sup>
+- Added an experimental pathfinding + on-the-fly path code for driving the robot to the coral station <sup>3/4/25</sup>

 ## Issues and Potential Errors:
 - Robot auto-position is still slightly off